jhanley634/testing-tools/problem/text/start_with_test/start_with_a_test.md

     }

-(implicit declaration of function 'puts' is invalid in C99)
+(Implicit declaration of function 'puts' is invalid in C99.)

 # hello